Scandinavia on €32/Day: Copenhagen, Oslo & Stockholm

 Accommodation

-Prices on weekends are brutal.
+Prices on weekends are very high.
 A €20 hostel bed on Tuesday becomes €40 on Friday, or higher on some holiday season weekends.

 We timed the trip to avoid that as much as possible.
 Paid per person: